 Availability, Performance and Quality

-OEE can therefore for identifying the potential areas for improvement within a piece of equipment.
+OEE can be used therefore for identifying the potential areas for improvement within a piece of equipment.

-However, Overall Equipment Effectiveness (OEE) is just a measure and to bring benefits needs something more.
-That something more is a loss management process
+Overall Equipment Effectiveness (OEE) is just a measure of performance.
+Business benefits are then delivered through our loss management process

 The basic elements of Overall Equipment Effectiveness (OEE)

-The basic elements of Overall Equipment Effectiveness (OEE) is a loss management process are:
+The basic elements of Overall Equipment Effectiveness (OEE) as a loss management process are:

 - A process for capturing production performance data